celo-org/celo-l2-node-docker-compose/README.md

 > Because the state root must be compared to historical state roots up to approximately one week old, the operator must run a local L2 archive node.
 > In order to ensure the ability to fully derive the L2 state from consensus L1 data, the challenger operator should also run a dedicated EigenDA proxy service rather than connecting to a public S3-backed batch cache.

+## Installation and Configuration

-Refer to the previous instructions on how to run a node and configure it as an archive node.
+Refer to the [previous instructions](#installation-and-configuration) and the [Celo Docs](https://docs.celo.org/cel2/operators/run-node) on how to run a node and configure it as an archive node.
 It is possible to run the archive node with snap sync instead of full sync; however, in that case you must wait approximately one week before you can verify the validity of older but still active games.
 During this period, the challenger will observe errors of the form `missing trie node ... state is not available`.